 The Nez Percés led the Army a bitter 1,300-mile chase; when they surrendered, one of the last free Indian nations vanished into history.

 In June, 1877, just one year after the Custer debacle, a new and unexpected Indian outbreak flared in the West.
-To an American public wearied and disgusted with a governmental policy, or lack of policy, that seemed to breed Indian wars, this one, an uprising by formerly peaceful Nez Percés1 of Oregon and Idaho, was dramatized by what appeared to be superb Indian generalship.
+To an American public wearied and disgusted with a governmental policy, or lack of policy, that seemed to breed Indian wars, this one, an uprising by formerly peaceful Nez Percés of Oregon and Idaho, was dramatized by what appeared to be superb Indian generalship.
 One army detachment after another, officered by veterans of the Civil War, floundered in battle with the hostiles.
 Western correspondents telegraphed the progress of a great, 1,300-mile fighting retreat by the Indians, swaying popular imagination in behalf of the valiant Nez Percés and their leader, Chief Joseph, who, as handsome and noble in appearance as a Fenimore Cooper Indian, became something of a combined national hero and military genius.
+(The tribe was known as the Nez Percés, which is French for “pierced nose,” because they wore pieces of shell in their noses.
+The name, whether used in the singular or plural, is pronounced “nez purse.”)

 The government received no laurels, either, as the long trail of bitter injustices that had originally driven the Nez Percés to hostility became known.
 The war, like most Indian troubles, had stemmed from a conflict over land.
 For centuries the Nez Percés had occupied the high, grassy hills and canyon-scarred plateau land where Washington, Oregon, and Idaho come together.
 A strong and intelligent people, they had lived in peace and friendship with the whites ever since the coming of Lewis and Clark in 1805, and it was their proud boast that no member of the tribe had ever killed a white man.